-The Herald Cays are a 200nm cruise eastward into the Coral Sea from Townsville and Cairns and a nature paradise.
-Traveling at eight knots from Townsville we reached them with nightly stopovers at Myrmidon and Flinders Reefs.
+The Herald Cays is a 200nm cruise eastward into the Coral Sea from Townsville and Cairns and a nature paradise.
+Travelling at eight knots from Townsville, we reached them with nightly stopovers at Myrmidon and Flinders Reefs.
 No need for night travel.

 South West Herald Cay.

 The cay is low, flat, and sparsely vegetated.
 Hundreds of curious juvenile red-footed booby birds hovered over our boat as we snaked our way through the bommies.
 We had been here before, and we felt quite euphoric as the birds flew out to greet us.
 Perhaps they remembered us, or at least our boat.
 We eventually dropped anchor only 160m from a perfect beach.
 A very comfortable anchorage even in stiff trade winds.

 We often chatted with our booby pals.
 They loved meeting up on our bow rail, sometimes up to 60 at a time.
 Fortunately, they preferred the nightlife on the Cay, minimising the demands on our all-important ‘poop deck cleaning kit.’